-The hot water bath method requires you to submerge the part into boiling water until it becomes pliable.
-This is, in my opinion, the superior way to thermoform as opposed to the heat gun.
+The hot water bath method requires you to submerge the 3D part into boiling water until it becomes pliable.
+This is the superior way to Thermoform as opposed to the heat gun.
 This method allows the entire model to get to the same temperature all around.
 The water doesn’t need to be boiling, but it should be able to get around 200F/90c.

-You can use a pot on the stove, hot water from a tea kettle into a dish, or even use an electric skillet as I do.
+You can use a pot on the stove, hot water from a kettle into a dish, or even use an electric skillet as I do.
 The skillet allows me to submerge large parts fully and can heat the water fairly quickly.

 After getting the water up to temperature, submerge your part until it becomes pliable.
-Remove the region from the water with some tongs and cool for a few seconds as to not burn your hands.
+Remove the region from the water with some tongs and cool for a few seconds so you don’t burn your hands.
 Once it’s cold enough for you to touch, form it to your heart’s delight safely.
 If you didn’t get it correct the first time, toss it back in the water, and it will go back to its original shape.
 Pretty handy, huh?

-So you are probably wondering… why go through all this hassle?
+So you are probably wondering why go through all this hassle?
 Why not print the shape I wanted to begin with?
-Well, what if I told you that this would save you time, money, and filament.. while also strengthening your parts.
+Well, what if I told you that this would save you time, money, and filament.. while also strengthening your 3D printed parts?
 Buckle up and prepare to be amazed!

 The forearm gauntlet and bicep cuff I printed for the E-Nable hands are now printed entirely flat.
 This wasn’t always the case.
 Some models printed the forearm gauntlet vertically while some printed along the X or the Y-axis.
 The problem with this is that the holes for the wrist and elbow pins are set along a layer line.
 This makes the design prone to breaking and cracking.